burlachenkok/burlachenkok.github.io/_posts/2023-11-02-FL-Privacy-From-Compressor-Accepted-on-DML2023.md

 * [N.Jain, A.Cherukuri: Revisiting Fully Homomorphic Encryption Schemes, 2023.](https://arxiv.org/abs/2305.05904)

 As a part of the proceedings, we provide an Appendix for our work that includes additional details about our framework:
-* Studies about the effect of problem dimension
+* Studies about the effect of the optimization problem dimension
 * Overlapping communication and computation during training machine learning models
 * Deployment options in various network topologies